kewalplatel85/live-scan-solutions/SEO_IMPROVEMENTS.md

-# SEO Improvements for Live Scan Solutions
+# SEO Improvements for Mail All Center

 ## Summary of Implemented SEO Enhancements

-This document outlines the comprehensive SEO improvements made to help Live Scan Solutions rank in the top 5 for relevant searches, especially local "near me" searches in the Bay Area.
+This document outlines the comprehensive SEO improvements made to help Mail All Center rank in the top 5 for relevant searches, especially local "near me" searches in the Bay Area.

 ## 1. Enhanced Meta Tags & Titles